 Why?

-- This element served to make it very clear to each kid exactly how much they were getting
+- This element served to make it very clear to each kid exactly how much they were getting.

 But we didn’t!

-- deposit most of their money into their checking accounts.
+- Deposit most of their money into their checking accounts.

 What the Salary Did and Didn’t Cover

-With all the components worked out to our satisfaction, the kids were then put on the hook for all of their own expenses except:
+With all the components worked out to our satisfaction, the kids were then put on the hook for all their own expenses except:

-- staple foods
+- Staple foods

 The salary covered: